SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/endpoint/windows.md

   </Route>
   ```

-!!!important
+!!! important
     In the above configuration, make sure to replace `RSYSLOG_HOST` variable by the IP of your concentrator.

 3. Restart the NXLog service through the Services tool as Administrator or use this Powershell command line as Administrator: